ECE445L-Archive/Lab1-SP24/README.md

-# EE445L-SP22-Lab-Template
+# EE445L-SP22-Lab1
-Template for EE445L SP22 Labs.
+Template for EE445L SP22 Lab 1.

+IMPORTANT: To clone this repository, click the green "Use this template" button and create a PRIVATE repository.
+Do NOT clone this repository as you would normally clone a git repo (i.e. using 'git clone ...') because you will not be able to make a private fork.

 ## HW